 Carlos works as an eScience engineer on various Digital Humanities projects.

 Patrick works as eScience Research Engineer on Digital Humanities and Physics projects, specializing in data mining and high performance optimization.

 Sonja joined NLeSC in May 2015.
 She is an eScience Research Engineer on the project Massive Biological Data Clustering, Reporting and Visualization Tools.

 Sacha is a Senior Secretary at the Netherlands eScience Center.
-She also acts as communications assistant and is responsible for the organization of eScience events.
+She also acts as Event Manager and is responsible for the organization of eScience events.

 Patrick is responsible for the Netherlands eScience Center added value, business, and other external contacts.
 He is also a member of several international (mainly European) advisory bodies and boards of e-infrastructures and organizations.